 Lower Eyelid SurgeryAuthor: Dr. Gordon Sasaki

 Skin looseness, drooping of facial fat pads (malar cheek fat pad), and muscle slackening constitute the major changes that occur in the aging lower eyelid and face.
-These issues can be treated with lower eyelid surgery performed by Dr. Sasaki at his Pasadena plastic surgery practice.
+Triple board-certified plastic surgeon Dr. Gordon Sasaki can correct these issues with lower eyelid surgery performed at his Pasadena plastic surgery practice serving the Los Angeles area.

 Addressing Under-Eye Bags